KaterynaD/dbt_segmentation_tools/README.md

 What makes the package interesting from the dbt programming point of view is how I compile the final dbt model into SQL or Python.

-Dbt makes a choice base on the model file extension - sql or py
+Dbt makes a choice base on the model file extension - sql or py.

 I use segmentation_type: